In the U.S. alone, there are more than 1.2 million people who own ATVs. If you’re considering buying an ATV, you’re certainly in good company!

 Things to Consider When Buying an ATV

-Before you go out and buy your ATV, there are a few more things you should consider.
+Before you go out and buy your ATV, there are a few things to consider.

 First things first: Consider how you’ll use your ATV.
 Some options are:

-You might use your ATV for just one of those options, or for several of them.
-But those will help inform the type of ATV you should get.
+You might use your ATV for just one of those options or several of them, but identifying your use case will help inform the type of ATV you should get.

-Your budget will help you determine the model and size of your ATV, but also whether you can shop for a brand new ATV, or if you should search for a used one.
+Your budget will help you determine the model and size of your ATV and whether you can shop for a brand-new ATV or search for a used one.

 Do you live in a rural area where you can keep your ATV right on your property and ride all the time?
-Or do you live in a city, where you’ll have to store it or tow it to places where you plan to ride?
+Or do you live in a city where you’ll have to store or tow it to places you plan to ride?

 What’s the terrain like there?
 Are there steep or rocky hills that will require more horsepower to climb?
 Is there a lot of water and mud?

-If you plan to ride your ATV seasonally or only occasionally, you’ll want to take storage into consideration.
-Your ATV should be properly winterized and stored during cold weather to keep it in good running shape.
-If you’re looking for affordable ATV storage near you, check Neighbor.
+If you plan to ride your ATV seasonally or only occasionally, you’ll want to consider storage.
+Your ATV should be properly winterized and stored in cold weather to keep it running well.

 One last consideration is your skill level and experience riding ATVs.
-If you’re a beginner rider, it will be safer to start with a smaller, less powerful ATV.
-You might also want to buy your first ATV used, particularly if you plan on upgrading in the future.
+If you’re a beginner rider, starting with a smaller, less powerful ATV will be safer.
+You might also want to buy your first ATV used — you can always upgrade later.

 Top 6 ATV Brands in 2021